kazuki-sf/ChatGPT_Extension/README.md

 # ChatGPT Extension

 ChatGPT Extension is a really simple Chrome Extension (manifest v3) that you can access OpenAI's [ChatGPT](https://chat.openai.com/chat) from anywhere on the web.
+Chrome Extension is available on [Chrome Web Store](https://chrome.google.com/webstore/detail/chatgpt-chrome-extension/cdjifpfganmhoojfclednjdnnpooaojb).

 ## How to Install